 Before Joshua Munchow realized that he loved watches he was sure that he loved mechanical things and stood in awe of the many mechanisms and contraptions that he saw over his young life.
 Joshua eventually became aware of watches and the amazing marvels that they held within.
 To him, the Corum Golden Bridge stood out as an example of perfect horological exhibitionism.
 And the automatic version is even better to him!

 In 2021, Corum releases several new Admiral timepieces, all with variations of the much-loved original colorful pennants marking the hours on the dial.
 But the pinnacle of these new additions is the Admiral 45 Automatic Openworked Flying Tourbillon Carbon & Gold as Elizabeth Doerr explains.

 As the digital spectacle of Watches & Wonders 2021 unfolds, we are starting to see the new trends emerging within the pandemic-saddled world of watches.
 Some are surprising, others not so.
 The tourbillon retains its the top spot in the horological food chain and has become something around which all other trends come and go.
 Here, Martin Green highlights 5 new tourbillons from Watches & Wonders 2021 that caught his eye.

-I have a fairly narrow frame of reference when it comes to buying watches for myself: my taste runs to independents, in-house movements, and superlative hand-finishing.
-So why on earth am I sitting here typing about the Corum Bubble, which is from a big (for me) brand and outfitted with an ETA 2892 movement with an industrial finish?
-Well, this is why I bought it.
+Ian has a fairly narrow frame of reference when it comes to buying watches for himself: his taste runs to independents, in-house movements, and superlative hand-finishing.
+So why on earth did he buy a Corum Bubble, which is from a big (for him) brand and outfitted with an ETA 2892 movement with an industrial finish?
+And it’s huge!